Zimbra-Community/owncloud-zimlet/README.md

     /tmp/webdav-client-installer.sh --auto
     [zimbra@server zimbra]$ zmmailboxdctl restart

-Non interactive mode enables experimental Libreoffice document preview, automatically installs the Zimlet (in production mode) and force enables it in all COS'es.
+Non interactive mode does not enable experimental Libreoffice document preview, automatically installs the Zimlet (in production mode) and force enables it in all COS'es.
 It also installs public link sharing.

 ### Document preview
 Zimbra WebDAV Client uses OnlyOffice, LibreOffice and jsPDF to display previews of your documents.
 To enable LibreOffice preview, re-run the installer and choose Y when asked to install LibreOffice Document Preview.